IN THIS GUIDE

-You can also set the return address automatically with a rule based on any conditions you specify:
+You can also set the return address automatically with a rule based on any filters you specify:

-For more information on working with rules, please see our customization guide.
+For more information on working with rules, please see the How Customizable is Order Desk guide.

-In some cases, Order Desk support may provide you with special custom settings to implement a custom feature you need that other stores don't.
+In some cases, Order Desk support may provide you with special feature tags to implement a custom feature for your specific store.
 In those cases, we will put the code in the box under this tab or tell you to enter it here.

 To access and create your API Key, click on the API tab: